onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 HealthCheck Playbook:

-SUCCESS – HealthCheck success shall be returned (return code 0) by a Playbook or Cookbook only when xNF is 100% healthy, ready to take requests and provide services, with all xNF required capabilities ready to provide services and with all active and standby resources fully ready with no open MINOR, MAJOR or CRITICAL alarms.
+SUCCESS – HealthCheck success shall be returned (return code 0) by a Playbook or Cookbook only when VNF or PNF is 100% healthy, ready to take requests and provide services, with all VNF or PNF required capabilities ready to provide services and with all active and standby resources fully ready with no open MINOR, MAJOR or CRITICAL alarms.

-NOTE: In some cases, a switch may need to be turned on, but a xNF reported as healthy, should be ready to take service requests or be already processing service requests successfully.
+NOTE: In some cases, a switch may need to be turned on, but a VNF or PNF reported as healthy, should be ready to take service requests or be already processing service requests successfully.

-A successful execution of a health-check playbook shall create one response file (per xNF) in JSON format, named after the xNF instance, followed by "_results.txt" (<xNF instance name>_results.txt) to be provided as a response to the requestor, indicating  health-check was executed and completed successfully, example: vfdb9904v_results.txt, with the following contents:
+A successful execution of a health-check playbook shall create one response file (per VNF or PNF) in JSON format, named after the VNF or PNF instance, followed by "_results.txt" (<VNF or PNF instance name>_results.txt) to be provided as a response to the requestor, indicating  health-check was executed and completed successfully, example: vfdb9904v_results.txt, with the following contents: